-John R. Swallow took office in July 2017 as the 23rd president of Carthage College.
+John R. Swallow is the 23rd president of Carthage College.

-Enrolling at age 15, President Swallow graduated from Sewanee in 1989 with honors in both mathematics and English literature.
-He went on to earn two master’s degrees and a Ph.D. in mathematics, all from Yale University.
+Enrolling at age 15 in The University of the South — known informally as “Sewanee” for the Tennessee community in which it’s located — President Swallow graduated in 1989 with honors in both English literature and mathematics.
+He also holds two master’s degrees and a Ph.D. in mathematics, all from Yale University.

-President Swallow has written articles in The Chronicle of Higher Education and The Huffington Post, plus an undergraduate textbook and more than two dozen research articles in mathematics.
+President Swallow has published articles in The Chronicle of Higher Education, The Huffington Post, Inside Higher Ed, and The Hechinger Report, plus an undergraduate textbook and more than two dozen research articles in mathematics.

 His wife, Cameron, has extensive experience as a secondary school math and English teacher.
 She is a board member for several area not-for-profits and Wisconsin’s state co-coordinator for Better Angels, a nationwide effort to depolarize political conversation.
 Mrs. Swallow is part of bluegrass band Flat Creek Highway, which plays at venues across the region.